 The aim of this review was to identify plausible hypothesised causes of decreasing rates of teenage pregnancy, observed in the UK from 1999 to 2015.
 This was done by answering two research questions:

-RQ1: What changes in interventions, culture, policy and environment between 1999 and 2015 are hypothesised causes of reduction in rates of teenage pregnancy observed in the UK?
+RQ1: What changes in interventions, culture, policy and environment are hypothesised to cause reductions in teenage pregnancy in the UK and similar countries?

-RQ2: What are the most likely explanations, from among those identified in RQ1?
+RQ2: Which causes are more likely to have applied to the UK from 1999 to 2015?

 Search strategy